chintanp/BattDeg/README.md

 ## Introduction

-Lithium-ion batteries degrade during in any application, be it a cell-phone or a laptop, or an electric vehicle.
+Lithium-ion batteries degrade during any application, be it a cell-phone or a laptop, or an electric vehicle.
 While the exact cause of degradation is not fully understood, it is known to be affected by the operating conditions like charge/discharge current, temperature etc. With `battdeg` we are trying to predict the degradation in a battery given a few cycles of operation.
 We use a seq2seq LSTM model in Keras to do the prediction and the model has been trained on the CALCE data.
 The users can also train the models using their own dataset for their batteries